-- Terna Energy Finance SA (€150 million, 2.60% Green senior notes due in 2026, listed in ASE) – This was the first Greek fixed-income transaction to be certified as green (climate) bond.
+- Terna Energy Finance SA (€150 million, 2.60% Green senior notes due in 2026, listed in the ASE) – This was the first fixed-income transaction in the Greek market to be certified as green (climate) bond.
 Proceeds mainly refinanced the acquisition and construction cost of wind farms in Greece and in the USA.

 - Ellaktor Value Plc (€670 million, 6.375% Green callable senior notes due in 2024) – This was the largest high-yield green bond issue in Greece and Europe in 2019.
 The issuer accessed international portfolios and attracted funds to finance and refinance projects under the wind and solar categories.

 - PPC SA (€775 million, 3.875% Sustainability-linked callable senior notes due in 2026) – This was the first ever high-yield sustainability bond in EUR.
 It also marked the company’s return to institutional debt-capital markets for the first time since 2014.

 - Mytilineos SA (€500 million, 2.25% Green senior notes due in 2026) –This transaction marks the second issue in international capital markets for the company and its debut Green issue, underlining the issuer’s strong commitment to sustainability and ESG principles.
 Proceeds will finance projects in line with the issuer’s Green Bond Framework.

 - PPC SA (€500 million, 3.375% Sustainability-linked callable senior notes due in 2028) – Another successful benchmark issue for a company aiming to significantly transform its generation capacity mix towards lower carbon intensive technologies by 2023.

 Cosme Programme for the Competitiveness of Businesses and SMEs